rffrasca/PDFKeeper/docs/Build-Instructions.md

 1. Sumatra PDF 3.1.2 (32-bit Portable Version) - http://www.sumatrapdfreader.org/download-free-pdf-viewer.html

     Extract into the "vendor" folder.
-2. Xpdf tools (Windows 32/64-bit) - http://www.xpdfreader.com/download.html
+2. Xpdf command line tools (Windows 32/64-bit) - http://www.xpdfreader.com/download.html

     Extract the entire archive into into the "vendor" folder, maintaining the folder structure in the archive.
+Make sure the parent folder that was extracted is named "xpdf-tools-win-4.00"; otherwise, PDFKeeper will fail to build.

 ## Build PDFKeeper
 1. Open "PDFKeeper.sln" with Visual Studio.